Last updated on July 22nd, 2018

 The body needs nutrients and energy in order to be able to detoxify.
 There is a lot to talk about here, and there is no single diet that fits all, but the essential elements of a health anti-cancer diet are:

 These are ‘foods’ with labels that read like a chemistry experiment, with sugars, high fructose corn syrup, artificial flavours and preservatives.
 My general rule of thumb is to avoid most foods that come in a packet or tin.
 That’s easier on the environment too as it greatly reduces waste.
 Buy from farmers markets and organic stores if possible.
 Even better, grow your own vegetables, herbs and fruit and eat them fresh, tree-ripened and in-season.

 Avoid or minimize gluten-containing foods, especially wheat.

 These aggravate the immune system, cause inflammation in the intestines, damage the gut flora and cause blood sugar and insulin spikes.
-This includes breads, cookies, cakes, pasta and couscous.
+This includes breads, cookies, cakes, granola/muesli, pasta and couscous.

 Cut out or minimize dairy products.

 About 75% of the world’s adult population cannot digest dairy products — they are lactose intolerant.
 Dairy is mucous-forming and causes irritable bowel syndrome and allergies in many people.
 It also aggravates the immune system, keeping it in a state of high alert.
 Raw, unpasteurized dairy is preferable, and goat and sheep dairy is easier to digest for most people with lactose intolerance.